graasp/graasp-plugin-websockets/USAGE.md

 The repository implements a [custom WebSocket client](https://github.com/graasp/graasp-query-client/blob/main/src/ws/ws-client.ts), which takes care of communicating with the server plugin using the Graasp websocket protocol defined at [`API.md`](API.md).

-To add your own hooks, modify the [`src/ws/hooks.ts`](https://github.com/graasp/graasp-query-client/blob/main/src/ws/hooks.ts) file.
+To add your own hooks, modify the [`src/ws/hooks`](https://github.com/graasp/graasp-query-client/blob/main/src/ws/hooks) files.

 In this example, we allow components to subscribe to the `bar` event on the `baz` topic. `bazId` is provided by the consumer component (e.g. when accessing the view of this `baz` object instance).